emacsway/sqlbuilder/docs/index.rst

         :param tables: Can be None, Table or TableJoin instance
         :type tables: None, Table or TableJoin
-        :return: current tables if ``tables`` argument is None, else copied object with new tables
+        :return: copied self with new tables if ``tables`` argument is not None, else current tables.
-        :rtype: TableJoin if ``tables`` argument is None, else Query
+        :rtype: TableJoin or Query

         Example of usage::